Antipurity/sensor-network/docs/ROADMAP.md

             - ⋯ Some way to specify which parts are done in-extension and which are in-content-script and which are in-page-JS, here.
     - ⋯ Reasonable defaults, decided by the user and not the handler:
         - ⋯ `.Sensor`:
-            - ⋯ Actual sensors, with "observe the hardware" (no feedback) and "visualize effects in-page" (feedback) modes, and UI visualization where possible:
+            - ⋯ Actual sensors, with "observe the hardware" (no feedback) and "visualize effects in-page" (feedback, with data's error being `1`) modes, and UI visualization where possible:
                 - ⋯ Keyboard.
 Variants:
                     - ⋯ Put all keys in one strip, in lexicographically-first order.
                     - ⋯ Spatially-grouped QWERTY key layout.